curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 As you can see, each box in the grid represents one possible strategy for the two players.
 Can you find the Nash Equilibrium?[^1]

 Well, I claim that the Nash Equilibrium is when both prisoners betray.
 What?
 But if they both stay silent, it would be better for the both of them!

 The reason the Nash Equilibrium is at double betrayal is because, in this strategy, any one player choosing to stay silent instead will double their time in jail.

-Meanwhile, both players staying silent, while it is a utilitarian best option, is not an equilibrium, because any one player changing their choice to betrayal can get away without any sentence at all.
+Meanwhile, both players staying silent is not an equilibrium, because any one player changing their choice to betrayal can get away without any sentence at all.

 Finally, one important fact is that there is not necessarily exactly one Nash Equilibrium: there could be multiple, or there could be none.